-As well as looking after yourself in the cold weather, your diesel fuel needs some consideration to help avoid gelling problems.
+You and your staff aren’t the only ones who need looking after in cold weather – your diesel fuel needs some consideration too, in order to prevent gelling problems.
 In freezing temperatures, what ought to be the lifeblood of your business can instead clog your engines, cause stop-starting and prevent some engines from starting at all.

 These problems are made worse by modern blend fuels, due to the sensitivity of newer engines and the high efficiency needed of filters designed to protect them.

 Do you rely on fuel to keep your business running efficiently?
-Red diesel is at particular risk from the cold weather, so it’s important to take preventative steps to avoid expensive replacements.
+Diesel is at particular risk from the cold weather, so it’s important to take preventative steps to avoid expensive disruption.

 Follow our simple tips and you’ll be protected against diesel fuel gelling problems this winter.